LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit3-web/module6/materials/problem-set/pset6-alt/README.md

 ### The Slack API

-Before we start building the page, let's take a few minutes to get comfortable with this API.
+Let's take a few minutes to get comfortable with this API.

 Go to Vocareum to get the key